tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'NOT_ISSUE'
+nan

 ### Label

-'NOT_ISSUE'
+'A bdq:Response.result of a bdqffdq:Issue where no potential problems were detected.'

 ## Controlled Value

-'NOT_ISSUE'
+'This is similar to, but has different semantics to, bdqffdq:COMPLIANT for a bdqffdq:Validation.
+COMPLIANT means that the data were evaluated as having quality according to some Criterion.
+NOT_ISSUE means that no issue with data quality was found under some criterion for identifying the absence of quality.'

 ### Type

 NamedIndividual

+## Superclass

+'NOT_ISSUE'

 ### Definition

-'A bdq:Response.result of a bdqffdq:Issue where no potential problems were detected.'
+'NOT_ISSUE'

 ### Comment

-'This is similar to, but has different semantics to, bdqffdq:COMPLIANT for a bdqffdq:Validation.
-COMPLIANT means that the data were evaluated as having quality according to some Criterion.
-NOT_ISSUE means that no issue with data quality was found under some criterion for identifying the absence of quality.'
+'NOT_ISSUE'

 ********************